New variants of Perfect Non-crossing Matchings: Doubly collinear points

 The matchings described in \cref{lem:smallAngleOptMinMaxMatchingStructure} are in particular of the form of the matchings described in \cref{lem:orthogonalOptMatchingStructure}.
 Therefore, it follows as in the proof of \cref{thm:orthogonalLinearTime} that there are only $O(n)$ matchings of this form.
 Let $b_1,b_2,\dotsc$ and $r_1,r_2,\dotsc$ be the blue and red points, respectively, on the boundary of one of the two small sectors in the order of decreasing distance to $x$.
 If a matching has $k$ edges in this sector, then the longest edge in this sector has the value $m_k := \max_{i=1,\dotsc,k} d(b_i,r_i)$.
 Since $m_{k+1} = \max ( m_k, d(b_{k+1},r_{k+1}) )$ for all $k\geq 1$, the values $m_k$, $k=1,2,\dotsc$, can be computed in total $O(n)$ time.
 The same can be done for the other small sector.
 Since the big sectors have the decreasing chords property, the longest edge in a big sector is always the edge farthest from $x$.
 Therefore, after precomputing the values $m_k$ for both small sectors, the value of a matching can be found in $O(1)$ time. \end{proof}

-\paragraph{Remarks in this section.} It is surprising how such restricted and simple configurations of points exhibit this difficulty in devising efficient algorithms for the \MaxMinB{} and \MinMaxB{} variants.
-Currently, all the presented algorithms rely on the existence of an optimal matching with a special structure: the points on each half-line of at least one color are partitioned into $O(1)$ subsets of consecutive points and all points of the same subset are matched through the same sector.
-Without any special structure it is difficult to make any assumptions, as for example for the \MaxMinB{} for which we are currently not aware of any such structure.
+\paragraph{Remarks for this section.} The presented algorithms for \MaxMinB{} and \MinMaxB{} rely on the existence of an optimal matching with a special structure: the points on each half-line of at least one color are partitioned into $O(1)$ subsets of consecutive points and all points of the same subset are matched through the same sector.
+Without any special structure it is difficult to make any assumptions, as for example for the \MaxMinB{}, for which we are currently not aware of any such structure.